QubitPi/hashistack/docs/blog/2024-02-23-github-secret/index.md

 Overview
 --------

-Being a strong proponent of Immutable Infrastructure, [hashicorp-aws] is constantly pushing the limits of its ability in various use cases, one of which is the _Configuration Management_
+Being a strong proponent of Immutable Infrastructure, [hashistack] is constantly pushing the limits of its ability in various use cases, one of which is the _Configuration Management_

 Traditional configuration management includes Chef, Puppet, and Ansible.
 They all assume mutable infrastructure being